 The temporomandibular joint (TMJ) is vulnerable to develop anomalies.
 Temporomandibular Disorders (TMD) forms the common term used for various problems related to face and jaw muscles.
 The most common reason of such conditions is bruxism.
 Bruxism refers to the excessive jaw clenching or grinding of teeth.
-Bruxism is usually harmful, but if teeth grinding is consistent, it creates significant complications.
-If you are also indulged in the habit of grinding teeth or it is due to certain conditions, then it is likely that you may develop TMJ.
-Our doctors offer effective dental services in Leesburg regarding prevention and control of TMJ.
+Bruxism is usually harmful and consistent teeth grinding can create significant complications.
+If you are in the habit of grinding your teeth, then it is likely that you may develop TMJ.
+Our doctors at Cardinal Park Family Dental Care offer effective dental services for the prevention and control of TMJ.

 TMJ refers to the temporomandibular joint that connects the jawbone to the skull.
 It forms a part of the bruxism and may lead to developing TMJ disorders.
 Bruxism is not the only cause of TMJ, but it also occurs due to certain jaw injuries or diseases like arthritis.
 Bruxism, however, remains the major reason for TMJ disorders.
 The symptoms include soreness near the ear, aches in jawline and face, jaw tenderness, painful sensations when you lock the joint or it feels difficult to open or close the mouth, and feeling of pain while chewing.

 What’s TMJ Treatment?